ctrlaltwill/Sprout/README.md

-# Sprout - Flashcards & Spaced Repetition
+# Sprout - Flashcards & Spaced Repetition in Obsidian

 Sprout is a plugin for writing flashcards directly inside Markdown notes and reviewing them within Obsidian with an FSRS-based scheduler.